 All events are conducted on the same day; the body composition (height/weight and waist measurement) will be conducted first in the detachment, followed by the one minute of push-ups, one minute of crunches, and finally the 1.5 mile run.
-A break of no more than five minutes is required between the push-ups, crunches and run.
+A small break of no more than three minutes is allowed between the push-ups, crunches and run.
 All physical events are conducted on the old track on-campus.

 In Air Force ROTC, you will not only develop your knowledge and skills as a leader in the classroom, you will also apply them for two hours per week in the Leadership Laboratory.
 There, you’ll develop your demonstration of command, effective communication, physical fitness and knowledge of military customs and courtesies.
 Leadership Lab is an excellent environment to improve your verbal communication, planning and organizational skills.
 You’ll also gain valuable hands-on management experience with your peers and have the unique opportunity to see what life is like on an Air Force base.
 Here are just a few of the LLab activities: customs and courtesies, critical thinking/problem solving exercises, effective time management, standardization, drill and ceremonies, leadership studies, Air Force officer careers, leadership-building exercises, and Air Force traditions.